m3dwards/longmynd.org/content/sites/long-mynd.md

 ### **Bottom Landings - Check the map.**

-**PG1** bottom landing fieldis owned by the National Trust and **should not be used from May to July** except for 'unplanned/emergency landings' only.
+**PG1** bottom landing field is owned by the National Trust and **should not be used from May to July** except for 'unplanned/emergency landings' only.
 No deliberate top to bottom flights allowed to this field.\
-**Land in the topmost part of the field, carry to the top gate to pack.\
+**Land in the topmost part of the field.** Note field slopes away from the hill.  **\    Carry to the top gate to pack. \
 Always close the gate behind you** – if it’s open, close it anyway.

 **PG2** bottom landing field can be used all year.
 This field can be identified by the large green shed in the NE corner. **Ensure you have enough height to cross the road.
 Avoid all horses on approach.**